jbenet/transformer/README.md

 }
 ```

 This is completely doable given format schemas and type conversions.
-All pandat needs is the right formats.
+All transformer needs is the right formats.

 ### the types (formats)